 Occasionally, the injection site becomes sore.
 Fever and muscle aches occur occasionally.

-Whether the influenza vaccine increases the risk of developing Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more , a progressive nerve disorder, is unclear.
+Whether the influenza vaccine increases the risk of developing Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more , a progressive nerve disorder, is unclear.
 However, if this rare syndrome develops within 6 months after influenza vaccination, people should talk to their doctor about whether future vaccinations are advisable.

 The live-virus nasal spray vaccine sometimes causes a runny nose, sore throat, and mild wheezing.